 Single Door Fridge

 Keeping to its namesake, single door refrigerators have yes you guessed it, only 1 door.
 Due to space constraint of this design, the freezer compartment tends to be very small.
 Most people purchase this not for their kitchens, but for their entertainment room.
-You will be able to find some very interesting and retro designs for single door fridges.
+You will be able to find some very interesting and retro designs for single door fridges in Singapore.

 Best Single Door Fridge in Singapore: